ryanconley1/Tanzu-AI-Services-Platform-installer/README.md

 Shoutout to [William Lam](https://williamlam.com/) as used his Nested PKS script from 2018 as inspiration for this script.

 ## Disclaimer
-“This repository is an unofficial project provided “as is.”
+This repository is an unofficial project provided “as is.”
 It is not supported or endorsed by any organization, and no warranty or guarantee of functionality is provided.
-Use at your own discretion.”
+Use at your own discretion.